monk-io/docs/docs/monkscript/yaml/groups.md

 Variables section is a map of [`variable`](#variable), each container is named by its key (`variable-a`, `variable-b` in above example).
 Names can be any valid YAML key.

 Variables in groups are visible to all member `runnables` as if they were declared in the runnable as long as there is no definition for a variable of the same name inside the runnable itself.
-In other words, whenever resolving a variable inside a `runnable`, Monk first looks at variables defined or inherited in that runnable, only then looks at the variables defined in the group containing the runnable.
+In other words, whenever resolving a variable inside a `runnable`, MonkOS first looks at variables defined or inherited in that runnable, only then looks at the variables defined in the group containing the runnable.

 :::note